 Through intercessory prayer, the Prayer Warriors fulfill all requests for parishioners, their families, and former parishioners who are in need of prayer.
 More than 150 Prayer Warriors pray for each person on our prayer list.

-We clean two sections of highway (about five miles).
-Meet and make new friends, "bond" with your children, do it with old friends or even your spouse!
-What better way to serve God, our wonderful church and community, get gentle exercise and fresh air all at the same time?
-After no more than 2 hours our roadside is transformed.
+Would you like to make a difference to our beautiful Wimberley Valley Community?
+Discover the before and after of Roadside Cleanup.
+We clean two sections of highway (about five miles) four times a year as part of the Texas Department of Transportation's "Adopt a Highway" Program.
+Serve God, our wonderful church and community, and get gentle exercise and fresh air all at the same time?
+After no more than two hours our roadside is transformed.
 This will put a smile on your face.
 Satisfaction guaranteed!

 ST. STEPHEN'S SANTA